heoelri/adopac/labs/lab2/lab2.md

   - DeployUS2
 ```

-Let's do a last change in our pipline to close the loop and to bring the stages back together as part of an additional, last stage:
+Let us do a last change in our pipline to close the loop and to bring the stages back together as part of an additional, last stage:

 * Goto "Pipelines" > "Pipelines"
 * Select our pipeline